craighurley/dotfiles/README.md

     Essentially, `bootstrap.sh` executes the following commands:
     ```bash
-    # Create some useful directories.
+    # Create useful directories.
     ~/Projects/dotfiles/.directories

     # Backup existing dotfiles and symlink to the dotfiles in this project.
     ~/Projects/dotfiles/.dotfiles

-    # Copy some templates to ~.
+    # Copy templates to ~.
 These files don't really belong in version control, hence they are not symlinked.
     ~/Projects/dotfiles/.templates

-    # Configure some sensible defaults in OS X.
+    # Configure sensible defaults in OS X.
     ~/Projects/dotfiles/.osx

     # Install command line package manager and additional command line tools.